grnet/synnefo/docs/snf-deploy.rst

 .. code-block:: console

-   snf-deploy synnefo --update --use-local-packages snf-deploy backend create --backend-name ganeti2 --update --use-local-packages
+   snf-deploy synnefo update --use-local-packages snf-deploy backend update --backend-name ganeti2 --use-local-packages

 For advanced users, `snf-deploy` gives the ability to run one or more times independently some of the supported actions.
 To find out which are those, run: